 If you have kids, you might qualify for the Child Tax Credit, which can reduce your tax bill by up to $2,000 per qualifying child.
 The 2017 Tax Cuts and Jobs Act (aka "tax reform") doubled the per-child credit amount from $1,000 in 2017 and prior tax years.

-To qualify for the Child Tax Credit in 2018, your child must fit all of these requirements:
+To qualify for the Child Tax Credit, your child must fit all of these requirements:

 - Is your son, daughter, stepchild, foster child, adopted child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of them (for example, a grandchild, niece, or nephew)

 - Has his or her own Social Security Number

 - Children with ITINs don't qualify, but may instead be eligible for the $500 Credit for Other Dependents

 - Lived with you for more than half the year

 - Didn't support him/herself (i.e., didn't pay more than half their own expenses)